gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 It is "quantum-safe", because it carries the practical safety of effective and efficient cryptography into the quantum era.

-It is "quantum-resistant" in as much as classic cryptography is resistant to classic cryptanalysis, where one-way functions make it theoretically possible, but practically infeasible to compute the input from the output.
+It is "quantum-resistant" in as much as classic cryptography is resistant to classic cryptanalysis.

 # Objective